 Where co-owners cannot reach agreement regarding the partition of a co-owned thing, a co-owner may file an action for partition.
-In this case may order the partition of the physical thing or where danger that partition of the physical thing will cause a loss in the value thereof, or where proper grounds exist, the court may order that the thing be sold by compulsory sale and proceeds be allocated to the co-owners in accordance with their respective share, or may order that one or more co-owners transfer their share to the other co-owners in exchange for payment of compensation.
+In this case, the court may order the partition of the physical thing or where there is a danger that partition of the physical thing will cause a significant loss in the value thereof, or where proper grounds exist, the court may order that the thing be sold by compulsory sale and the proceeds be allocated to the co-owners in accordance with their respective share, or may order that one or more co-owners transfer their shares to the other co-owners in exchange for payment of compensation.

-2-5-12 Claim regarding co-ownership)
+2-5-12 (Claim regarding co-ownership)